ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/cluster/setting-a-cluster.markdown

 ![Figure 2.
 Adding a new node](images/cluster-add-node-2.png "Adding a new Node")

 1. Enter the server URL of the new node
-2. Manually select a **Node Tag** for the new node.
-   The node tage is a unique identifier made up of 1-4 uppercase letters.
-By default, the tag of the first node in a cluster is `A`, the second `B`, and so on.
-After `Z`, the next node will get the tag `AA`, the next `AB`, and so on.
-3. Decide whether to add the new node as a `Member` -or- as a `Watcher` (difference explained in [Cluster View](cluster-view))
+2. Decide whether to add the new node as a `Member` -or- as a `Watcher` (difference explained in [Cluster View](cluster-view))
-4. Toggle whether to use all available cores on the machine for this node
+3. Toggle whether to use all available cores on the machine for this node
-5. Set a maximum number of cores that can be used by this node
+4. Set a maximum number of cores that can be used by this node
-6. Click _Test connection_ to verify that your cluster can communicate with the server at the specified URL
+5. Click _Test connection_ to verify that your cluster can communicate with the server at the specified URL

 When done, click *Save* to add this server as a node to the cluster

 This operation can also be done programatically.
-Read more [here](../../../server/clustering/cluster-api).
+Read more [here](../../server/clustering/cluster-api).
 {PANEL/}

 {PANEL: A Cluster with 2 nodes}